tweag/python-monorepo-example/2018-04-11-stackage-head-is-live.md

 ```

 Since the sum of succeeding and failing test suites descreased, this means
 that some test suites stopped to build.
-Does it indicate a regression?
-Not
-necessarily.
+On further inspection I determined
+that this change was not caused by GHC, and that forced me to improve
+hermeticity of the setup to prevent this from happening in the future.

+Even if the change were caused by GHC, it'd not necesserily indicate a
+regression.
 Still it's good to be able to catch these changes instead of
 discovering them when a release candidate is out, or new version of GHC is
 published.